 The journey to a child being diagnosed with ASD is sometimes smooth – parents’ concerns are listened to and a timely diagnosis is made in a manner that is supportive for the child and the family.
-Unfortunately, for many children and parents this journey can be long, confusing and painful.
-An outline of a good pathway for diagnosis and the skills and resources would we need to make it work?
+But, unfortunately, for many children and parents this journey can be long, confusing and painful.
+An outline of a good pathway for diagnosis, and the skills and resources that would be needed to make it work, are described below.

 Currently there is no lab test or scan that can identify a child with ASD.
 The diagnosis is based on getting information from parents and observing the developmental and behavioural features that indicate a pattern (or a syndrome) indicative of ASD as per the diagnostic criteria for ASD.